ghaerr/microwindows/Readme.md

 all drawing and clipping, with the Win32 and Nano-X graphical windowing APIs implemented in seperately configurable layers on top of that.
 The engine is configured to use various OS platforms and associated screen, mouse and keyboard drivers, or bare hardware.
-The Nano-X API and the Win32 API which can be used to write applications.
+The Nano-X API and the Win32 APIs are used to write applications.
-To provide close X11 compatibility the NX11 library can be built on top of the Nano-X API, which allows X11 applications to be linked without recompilation.
+To provide close X11 compatibility the NX11 library can be built on top of the Nano-X API, which allows X11 applications to be linked and run without recompilation.
 The FLTK GUI toolkit runs based on NX11.

 ## Areas where Microwindows can be used are:

-- ***New: run X11 or Win32 applications in a browser using EMSCRIPTEN
+- run X11 or Win32 applications in a browser using EMSCRIPTEN
 - provide an excellent GUI for small embedded devices with FLTK, TinyWidgets or Win32
 - port the FLTK GUI toolkit to small platforms
 - linking an application with Microwindows can provide it with a GUI